Email marketing for freelancers and agencies

 Getting started in three simple steps

 - Import your contacts.
-Gather email addresses from past clients, current contacts, and professional connections.
-Import them into Minutemailer with a simple CSV upload.
+Gather email addresses from past clients and professional connections, then import them into Minutemailer with a simple CSV upload.
 Add a subscribe form to your website for new leads.

 - Write your message.
-Pick a clean, professional template.
-Write a brief, genuine update.
+Pick a clean, professional template and write a brief, genuine update.
 Personalize with merge tags.
 Need help with subject lines?
 Read our subject line guide.

 - Hit send.
 Your email reaches everyone on your list.
 Check who opened it.
 Those are your warmest leads.
 Follow up personally if appropriate.